And I hate them. I loathe these weird, disease-ridden, blood-gorging, leg-climbing creepy stalkers.

 Diatomaceous Earth is the fossilized remains of tiny sea creatures, ground into a very fine powder.
 It safely and effectively kills a lot of different insects, ticks reportedly included.
 Diatomaceous Earth is both abrasive and will scratch insects, plus it absorb the protective lipid layer from their exoskeleton, causing them to dehydrate and die.

-This would be perfect for applying to an infested animal- whether house pets or livestock.
+This would be perfect for applying to an already infested animal- whether house pets or livestock.
 Or consider using weekly as a tick clean up for your dog or cat.
-Use a spice jar with shaker top, old baby powder bottle, or this nifty diatomaceous earth applicator (affiliate).
+Use a spice jar with shaker top or old baby powder bottle.
 Shake a decent amount on to the animal and use your hand to rub it in down to the skin.
 Don’t get it in their eyes.
 Leave it on them and let it go to work.
 One person reported applying this at night and finding a dog bed full of dead ticks in the morning.

 You can even sprinkle this in the dog house or dog’s bedding.